-(144) "Title I modification" means one of the following modifications pursuant to Title I of the FCAA:
+(178) "Title I modification" means one of the following modifications pursuant to Title I of the FCAA:

-(a) A major modification subject to OAR 340-224-0050, Requirements for Sources in Nonattainment Areas;
+(a) A major modification subject to OAR 340-224-0050, Requirements for Sources in Nonattainment Areas or OAR 340-224-0055, Requirements for Sources in Reattainment Areas;

 (b) A major modification subject to OAR 340-224-0060, Requirements for Sources in Maintenance Areas;

-(c) A major modification subject to OAR 340-224-0070, Prevention of Significant Deterioration Requirements for Sources in Attainment or Unclassified Areas;
+(c) A major modification subject to OAR 340-224-0070, Prevention of Significant Deterioration Requirements for Sources in Attainment or Unclassified Areas or OAR 340-224-0045 Requirements for Sources in Sustainment Areas;

-(d) A modification that is subject to a New Source Performance Standard under Section 111 of the FCAA; or
+(d) A modification that is subject to a New Source Performance Standard under Section 111 of the FCAA; or,

 (e) A modification under Section 112 of the FCAA.

-(145) "Total Reduced Sulfur" or "TRS" means the sum of the sulfur compounds hydrogen sulfide, methyl mercaptan, dimethyl sulfide, dimethyl disulfide, and any other organic sulfides present expressed as hydrogen sulfide (H2S).
+(179) "Total reduced sulfur" or "TRS" means the sum of the sulfur compounds hydrogen sulfide, methyl mercaptan, dimethyl sulfide, dimethyl disulfide, and any other organic sulfides present expressed as hydrogen sulfide (H2S).

+(180) “Type A State NSR” means State NSR as specified in OAR 340-224-0010(2)(a).

+(181) “Type B State NSR” means State NSR that is not Type A State NSR.